G.E.E.C Overview

 History

-Founding organizations including the Swaliga Foundation (led by Lemond IMAG Brown), Village Health Foundation (led by Denise Davidson) and South Union Community Development Corp. (led by Efrem Jernigan) connected with the MEGA Movement (led by Ashley Sauls) brought decades of experience in education and cultural exchange together to create unique opportunities for the young people we serve.
-In 2018, over the course of 10 days, 70 students and educators from cities across the United States including Washington, D.C., Nashville, TN, Houston, TX, and Los Angeles, CA, conducted STEAM workshops and community concerts, impacting more than 2,000 people in the township communities surrounding Johannesburg, including Kliptown, Soweto and Eldorado Park.
-Students from high schools across the USA along with students from Tennessee State University (TSU) were able to visit Vaal University of Technology (VUT) as well as the University of Johannesburg (UJ), and engage in academic and cultural arts program activities facilitated by the GEEC team.
-Students and faculty from both the U.S. and South Africa completed a service learning project Faculty from TSU along with high school students from both countries led a workshop to learn about sustainable energy, before assembling 100 solar lamps for families living without electricity in the Kliptown community.
+Founding organizations including the Swaliga Foundation (led by Lemond "Mr. IMAG" Brown), Village Health Foundation (led by Denise Davidson) and South Union Community Development Corp. (led by Efrem Jernigan) connected with the MEGA Movement (led by Ashley Sauls) to bring decades of experience in education and cultural exchange together to create unique opportunities for the young people we serve.
+In 2018, over the course of 10 days, 100 students and educators from cities across the United States including Washington, D.C., Nashville, TN, Houston, TX, and Los Angeles, CA, conducted STEAM workshops and community concerts, impacting more than 2,000 youth and families in the township communities surrounding Johannesburg, including Kliptown, Soweto and Eldorado Park.
+Students from high schools across the USA along with students from Tennessee State University (TSU) were able to visit Vaal University of Technology (VUT) as well as the University of Johannesburg (UJ) and engage in academic and cultural arts program activities facilitated by the GEEC team.
+Students and faculty from both the U.S. and South Africa completed a service-learning project.
+Faculty from TSU along with high school students from both countries led a workshop to learn about sustainable energy, before assembling 100 solar lamps for families living without electricity in the Kliptown community.
 These projects received major community support and concluded with a celebration in the form of a #STEAMtheBlock concert in the Soweto Theatre.